 Support SRUK’s life-changing work today.
 You can also pay in your fundraising here

 SRUK joined UCL's Professor Chris Denton, who led a discussion on scleroderma and its effects on the heart and circulatory system.
 Dan Knight, who works at the Cardiac MRI Centre at the Royal Free Hospital, gave a presentation on the use of cardiac imaging to assess heart involvement in scleroderma.
 Pulmonary arterial hypertension occurs in about 10% of people with scleroderma and can lead to poor outcomes.
 It is thought that restricted blood supply to the heart and scarring, possibly related to inflammation, may play a role.
 Cardiac magnetic resonance enables scar tissue to be seen.
 There are a few types of imaging, one that uses contrast agents, and T1 and T2 mapping.
-Dr Knight's talk explained the background behind these techniques and how they can be incorporated in clinical practice.
+Dr Knight's talk explained the background behind these techniques and how they can be incorporated into clinical practice.

 Maya Buch, from the University of Leeds, concluded the discussion with her talk on the current management of cardiac scleroderma.
-This talk was based on the UK Systemic Sclerosis Study Group best practice recommendations that aim to develop pathways for the management of scleroderma-specific complications including heart disease.
+This talk was based on the UK Systemic Sclerosis Study Group best practice recommendations that aim to develop pathways for the management of scleroderma-specific complications, including heart disease.
 The pathway provides a reference for all physicians managing people with scleroderma.
-Professor Buch advocates that people with scleroderma and cardiac involvement be managed within a multidisciplinary team that includes rheumatologists and cardiologists.
+Professor Buch advocates that people with scleroderma and cardiac involvement are managed within a multidisciplinary team that includes rheumatologists and cardiologists.